What's the difference between macaroons vs macarons? There is often confusion with their pronunciation or translation - either with one 'o' or two.

 It’s not clear when macaroons were created.
 It makes sense that coconut was only added around the 1800s when coconut was brought from the Far East.

-Just to confuse the saga further, since 1996 in Alsace a popular bakery makes Kokosmakronen, a coconut confection with cane sugar, calling it Le Macaron Coco.
+However, just when we thought it was that simple.
+To confuse the saga further, since 1996 in Alsace a popular bakery makes Kokosmakronen, a coconut confection with cane sugar, calling it Le Macaron Coco.
 They are piped into a star shape, known as le Macaron de Riquewihr.
 They also make the familiar ruffled sandwiched Parisian macaron, instead calling them Macarons Fins.

-In all their varying forms, macaroons are coconut confections without any filling.
+While, in their varying forms, macaroons are coconut confections without any filling.

 Jenni stevenson